Frequently asked questions

 The amount of power your solar energy system can generate is dependent on sunlight.
 As a result, your solar panels will produce slightly less energy when the weather is cloudy, and no energy at night.
 However, because of high electricity costs and financial incentives, solar is a smart decision even if you live in a cloudy city.

-What happens if there is snow on solar panels?
+What happens if there is dust on solar panels?

-Solar panels convert sunshine into power, so if your panels are covered in snow they can’t produce electricity.
-Snow generally isn’t heavy enough to cause structural issues with your panels, and since most panels are tilted at an angle the snow will slide off.
-If snow does accumulate, your panels are easy to clean.
+Solar panels convert sunshine into power, so if your panels are covered in dust or dirt they won't produce optimal power.
+Generally a spring wash should be sufficient to clean your panels, and since most panels are tilted at an angle any accumulated dust/dirt will slide off.

 Can I go off grid with solar panels?